 To comply with display rules, people regulate emotions with various strategies.
 The strategy of surface acting comprises the display of desired emotions regardless of own experienced feelings and can be produced by adapting facial expressions and bodily movements.
 In contrast, the strategy of deep acting is a strategy of altering feelings in the direction of the (perceived) display rules and is created, for example, through cognitive re-appraisal.

-A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge on emotional labour and observes its interrelationships with (mental) health and well-being.
-It also describes its relations to motivation, job satisfaction and performance.
-Content/concept considerations and methodological considerations are also a component of the review.
-In addition, the authors reveal research gaps and discuss options for designing this factor.
+A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge on emotional labour and observes its correlation with (mental) health and well-being.
+It also describes its relation to motivation, job satisfaction and performance.
+Conceptual and methodological considerations are also a part of the review.
+Furthermore, the authors reveal research gaps and discuss options for designing this factor.

 The scoping review on emotional labour is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
-The project assesses mental load factors by means of the state of scientific knowledge.
+The project assesses mental load factors based on the state of scientific knowledge.

 For further information please refer to our German Website.

 © Federal Institute for Occupational Safety and Health